-Remember, this critical early learning period comes only once in a dog's life, so it's important to get it right.
+Remember, this critical learning period (7-16 weeks old) comes only once in your dog's life.
+So you want to get it right.

 Finally, there is ADULT socialization.
-If you have an adult dog who is acting inappropriately toward people or other animals, you obviously can't go back in time to socialize him during the all-important puppyhood and adolescent stages.
+Suppose you have an adult dog who is acting inappropriately toward people or other animals.
+Obviously you can't "go back in time" to socialize him during the all-important puppyhood and adolescent stages!

 Start socializing today

-Dogs feel most secure when they know how to interact positively with strangers and other dogs, and when they're comfortable with the sights and sounds of the world.
+Dogs feel most secure when they know how to interact positively with strangers and other dogs.
+Dogs feel most secure when they're comfortable with the sights and sounds of the world.

 So take your dog out into the world and teach him how to interact.

-As long as your dog shows appropriate reactions, all you have to do is continue giving him a variety of new socialization experiences.
+As long as your dog shows appropriate reactions, all you have to do is continue giving him new socialization experiences.

 Consider this example.

 Why is Jake acting like this?
 Why isn't he listening to you?
-That's an interesting question.
-The answer goes to the heart of all socialization issues – indeed, all dog training issues.
+The answer goes to the heart of almost all dog training issues.

-The truth is that Jake doesn't trust you enough and respect you enough to let YOU make the decisions about what's acceptable and what isn't.
-Plain and simple, it's a respect issue.
-Dogs instinctively know that someone has to make decisions for the whole family.
-Respect issues come up when a dog doesn't recognize that YOU are that someone.
+The truth is that Jake doesn't respect you enough to let YOU make the decisions about what's acceptable and what isn't.
+Dogs know instinctively that someone has to make those decisions.
+Respect issues come up when your dog doesn't recognize that YOU are that someone.

-Ask yourself this simple question.
-Does your dog look to you to find out what's OK in the world and what's OK with his behavior?
+Does your dog look to you to find out what's OK in the world and how he should respond to it?